phlax/aio.testing/README.rst

 		  # this function is called 1 second after being returned
 		  return callback_test

-After the test_example function returns, the decorator waits for 1 second and then runs the tests in the callback_test function

 As with aiotest, the test is run in a separate loop.